BallAerospace/COSMOS/_docs_v5/script_runner.md

      alt="Script Menu"
      style="float: left; margin-right: 50px; height: 230px;" />

-- Opens another page to display the currently running scripts
+- Opens tab to display currently running scripts
 - Performs a Ruby Syntax check on the current file
 - Shows the Call Stack of the running script (only active when running)
 - Displays the Debug prompt to allow Stepping and [debugging](/docs/v5/script-runner#debugging-scripts)